It is a drug with antibiotic properties that correspond to the group of azalides, which is derived from the macrolides.

 In the case of its use in suspension, it has a much faster absorption, up to 55%, without it being able to modify its bioavailability.

-The treatment administration time will depend on the pathology and the degree of infection, usually indicated for a period of 1 to 5 days.
+The treatment administration time will depend on the pathology and the degree of infection, usually indicated for 1 to 5 days.

 In the case of using azithromycin for suspension, it is essential to dissolve the content in water, mix well, take all the content entirely, and consume before 12 hours after dissolution.